 Blood sugar levels are an important part of overall health.
-When blood sugar levels drop, an individual may feel lethargic.
-If they drop too low, the individual may become disoriented, dizzy or even pass out.
+When blood sugar levels drop, an individual may experience hypoglycemia.
+This means that an individual may feel lethargic, become disoriented, dizzy or even pass out.
 Blood sugar control involves a complex system of hormones, and one of those hormones is glucagon.

 Glucagon is a hormone that works with other hormones and bodily functions to control glucose levels in the blood.
 It comes from alpha cells found in the pancreas and is closely related to insulin-secreting beta cells, making it a crucial component that keeps the body’s blood glucose levels stable.

 While glucagon keeps blood glucose from dropping too low, insulin is produced to keep blood glucose from rising too high.
 The two hormones counterbalance each other to stabilize blood glucose.
 When blood glucose levels fall too low (low blood glucose), the pancreas pumps out more glucagon.
 This hormone helps blood glucose rise back up in multiple ways:

 What keeps blood glucose levels from increasing too much?
 This is where insulin comes in.
 Like glucagon, insulin is a hormone made in the pancreas.
 When everything is working well, insulin moves glucose out of the blood and into the cells, where it is used for energy.
 Meanwhile, a complex feedback system within the body lets it know when no more glucagon is needed.

 In a nutshell, glucagon normally keeps blood glucose from dropping too low.
 Insulin keeps it from rising too high.
 The two hormones counterbalance each other.